 Bill Mandates Additional Asbestos Inspections for School Buildings

-The Philadelphia City Council unanimously passed an ordinance requiring additional regulations for inspecting asbestos and other hazards in school buildings.
+In an effort to combat asbestos, Philadelphia City Council unanimously passed an ordinance requiring additional regulations for inspecting asbestos and other hazards in school buildings.
 Asbestos can deteriorate over time, causing small fibers to be released into the air.
-This places students, teachers and other administrators at risk of inhaling dangerous fibers and potentially developing mesothelioma or lung cancer.
+This places students, teachers, and other administrators at risk of inhaling dangerous fibers and potentially developing mesothelioma or lung cancer.

 School District of Philadelphia Opposes Ordinance